tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [KaKa](https://kakaallyoucaneat.ca/): 4.5/5.
 Japanese AYCE, price is ok, worth to go if you are hungury!

 [Kinton Ramen](https://www.kintonramen.com/): 4.8/5.
 I like the spicy garlic pork noodle, the soup is good with so much garlic!

+[King taps](https://kingtaps.com/): 4.6/5.
+Fast food and bar, I order the chicken sandwitch and truffle fries, prety good, quantity is not small, good place to chat with colleagues.

 [Koha Pacific Kitchen](https://kohakitchen.com/): 4.7/5.
 Perfect place for fast food if you work onsite around union station, cheap price and large quantity of food, worth to try.